cscie114/csci-e-114-final-project-mehampson/README.md

-Your project should include:

-- Pages built through a Static Site Generator.
-- Data that drives content for the site generation; this can be through local data or through a web-based API.
-  \*Use of GitHub (for us, so we have easy access to code; for you, so can iteratively make commits as your project develops!).
-- A CI/CD process that deploys your site to a hosting provider
-- An "Extraordinary Distinction" -- dive into one of the following areas and do more than you have previously done for your assignments.
-For example, you could:
-- Include a README.md that contains detailed instructions on running your project locally.
-  If you have an .env file, you can submit it separately through Canvas -- your .env and any secrets it contains should not be part of your Git repository!
-Note: Your README.md file should also contain (up front) the URL to wherever your final project is hosted on the web.

-This app pulls recipes from Mealie and generates a tablet-friendly view for my kitchen.
+As my final project for CSCI E-114, I've built a public front-end for the recipe manager application Mealie.

+## Why?

-I use Mealie as a recipe organizer and keep a small Kindle Fire tablet in the kitchen to view recipes as I'm cooking.
+I run Mealie on my home network to keep track of recipes I come across.
+I've found it handy enough that I keep a small Kindle Fire tablet in the kitchen to view recipes as I'm cooking.
 It's quite convenient, but as Mealie approaches its 1.0 release, I'm going to lose a very useful feature: a public view.
-My tablet doesn't support my password manager's biometric login, so logging in is a hassle when I don't intend to do anything but read a recipe -- and conveniently, Mealie doesn't currently require that.

-Prerequisites:
+Currently Mealie doesn't require a visitor to authenticate to actually view recipes, which is nice because my tablet doesn't support my password manager's biometric login.
+It's going to be a real hassle having to type "AG4EUkz4pX%$NBCiMmC7MznJL" or whatever my password is while I'm trying to make dinner.
+I've actually been holding off on upgrading to the beta specifically because of this.

+Mealie does have a REST API, so rather than upgrade to a tablet with a fingerprint reader what I'm going instead to do is treat Mealie as if it were a headless CMS and pull its content into Gatsby.
+It has some functionality for external notifications, which we can use to trigger a build hook on Netlify whenever a recipe is updated.

+And lastly, since we know the specific device I plan to actually use this on, we're going to make sure it's easy to use on an 800x1280 touchscreen interface.

+## Mealie

-- You must have an instance of Mealie 1.0 beta 5 running (or later, if you read this in the future).
+To use this app, you must have an instance of Mealie 1.0 beta 5 running (or later, if you read this in the future).
 You must be an admin, and it must be reachable by Netlify or wherever you build this app.

+I've set up a test instance of the latest Mealie beta and imported some recipes into it for use in this project.
+The .env file includes the URL and the username + password of the test user.
+Please log into Mealie and make updates!
+CRUD operations will trigger a build hook that causes Meal Board to rebuild on Netlify.

+(And don't worry about leaving the Mealie recipes in any particular state.
+This is only a test instance, and nothing you do in it will impact my actual day-to-day instance, which is a different site.)

+If you prefer to recreate the entire setup from scratch, you can get Mealie up and running with Docker pretty easily.
+The documentation for the beta is [here](https://nightly.mealie.io/).

-Steps
+## Steps

+These are the general steps to run this:

 1. Set up a Github repo for this app and connect it to a new Netlify site.
 Other CI/CD pipelines could work as long as they support build hooks.
 2. Set your environment variables: